Solutions to twisted word equations and equations in virtually free groups: Pair compression

-\prref{ex:doweneedthis} indicates why compression is possible only in the middle interval $[i,i+1]$ of $[i-1,i,i+1,i+2]$, in general.
+\prref{ex:doweneedthis} indicates why the assertion in \prref{lem:fgood} only holds in the middle interval $[i,i+1]$ of $[i-1,i,i+1,i+2]$, in general.

-\begin{example} We don't exclude that $G$ acts with involution.
-Thus, there might be an $a\in B$ and $f\in G$ such that $f(a) = \ov a$.
+\begin{example} We don't exclude that $H$ acts with involution.
+Thus, there might be an $a\in B$ and $f\in H$ such that $f(a) = \ov a$.
 Consider the equation $\ov X= (f,X)$ with the solution $\sig(X) = dcba\ov b \ov c \ov d$ and where $f(x) = x$ for $x = b,c,d$.
 Then we have

 The positions of $\sig(X)$ can be identified with $\os{1,\ldots, 7}$ with $i\equiv 8-i$ for all positions $1\leq i\leq 7$.
 Since positions $3$ and $5$ are equivalent, the interval $[2,5]$ contains equivalent positions.
 The four positions in the interval $[1,4]$ are pairwise inequivalent.
-However, we cannot compress the interval $[3,4]$ corresponding to the pair $ba$.
-The reason is that $[3,4]$ intersects with $[4,5] = [4,\ov 3]$.
-On the other hand, there is no obstacle to compress the interval $[2,3]$. \end{example}
+However, $[3,4]$ intersects with $[4,5] = [4,\ov 3]$.
+Thus, later on we cannot compress the interval $[3,4]$ corresponding to the pair $ba$.
+On the other hand, there is no obstacle to compress the interval $[2,3]$ which is labeled by $cb$. \end{example}